GiannisAthan/GiannisAthan/README.md

 ###

-<p align="left">📚 I'm currently learning ComptTIA Network+<br>🎯 Goals: Join a cybersecurity team and work for a safer future.<br>🎲 Fun fact: In my free time I study and pen test utilizing the HacktheBox as a website to further improve myself</p>
+<p align="left">🌍 I'm based in Drama, Greece but willing to relocate to Thessaloniki<br>📚 I'm currently learning ComptTIA Network+<br>🎯 Goals: Join a cybersecurity team and work for a safer future.<br>🎲 Fun fact: In my free time I study and pen test utilizing the HacktheBox as a website to further improve myself</p>

 ###